MaHmOuDeB/MarketingWS/README.md

 8. View the **Latest Improvement** diff and **Download** the final text
 9. Change **Language** at any time to translate your refined copy

+his README was formatted with the assistance of AI for clarity and efficiency.